What is available for everyone

 Inspire can offer support with mental health related difficulties, as the Child and Family Service also does, but in addition it is able to support with the following issues where universal (support offered to everyone) or previous input has been unsuccessful and where the issue is related to the young person’s learning disability and their mental and emotional health.

-Base 25 work with children and young people up until the age of 18 to support their emotional wellbeing.
-You can get advice, support depending on your child’s needs.
-If you want to access the Emotional Wellbeing Services for under 18’s, then a CAMHS referral form will need to be completed and returned to CAMHS.
-If you want to access any other Base 25 services, then the Base 25 referral form will need to be completed and returned to Base 25.
+Base 25 - provides emotional wellbeing service for under 18’s, this service requires a CAMHS referral form to be completed and returned to CAMHS.
+For any other Base 25 services, the Base 25 referral form will need to be completed and returned to Base 25.

 G.P’s, parents/ carers, schools, CAMH’s, family support worker or any other professional working with your child/ young person can refer to the service.
 The support offered will be dependent on the needs identified through the support pathway process.
 They can also support you if you have autism or ADHD.